davegermiquet/jenkinsautodeploy/README.md

 I noticed that the JENKINS update.jenkins.io has serious problems possibly the mirror to in load, try using another mirror if you can't download the modules by updating the VARIABLE export JENKINS_DOWNLOAD_MIRROR_TO_USE=http://mirrors.jenkins-ci.org/ to point somewhere else in the script in step 4
-I allso noticed problems after 50-60 builds sometimes docker-jenkins would crash.....just erase and reinstall it
+I allso noticed problems after 50-60 builds sometimes docker-jenkins would crash.....just erase and reinstall it IF YOU USE THIS IMAGE PLEASE NOTE THIS JENKINS USE AN OLDER VERSION OF ANSIBLE CAUSIGN ME PROBLEMS DUE TO IT HAS ALOT OF PYTHON2 -> PYTHON3 BUGS